 The Difference Between Encoding, Encryption, and Hashing

-Encoding is often confused with encryption.
+Encoding is often confused with encryption and hashing.
 They are not the same.
 But before I go into the differences, I'll first mention the similarities:

 And now the differences: